-Frustration doesn’t go away by itself, and can get worse.
+Frustration in the workplace doesn’t go away by itself, and can get worse.
 Unhappy team members rarely do their best work and frustration may be a sign that your team has a problem.
-Read on to learn how to deal with frustration in your team.
+Read on to learn how to deal with frustration in the workplace and in your team.

-To understand how to deal with frustration in your team, you need to find it.
+To understand how to deal with frustration in the workplace, you need to find it.
 It’s not hard to see signs of frustration when you know what to look for.

 1. Frustrated team members have emotional outbursts

 Most people try to remain calm for long periods before they become frustrated enough to let it show.
 The emotions build gradually, with every frustrating event increasing the chance of a blow up.
 Eventually, it erupts in often explosive emotion.